micro-nova/AmpliPi/README.md

 Check out the full documentation for the web app at [docs/WEB_APP.md](docs/manual/WEB_APP.md).

 ## The REST API
-AmpliPi has a REST API that can be used to control volumes, switch and control audio sources, configure different streaming sources, and much more.
+AmpliPi has a flexible API that can be used to control volumes, switch and control audio sources, configure different streaming sources, and much more.
 It allows full configuration and real-time control of the AmpliPro device.
 The API conforms to the OpenAPI standard.
 It is fully documented on our [AmpliPi OpenAPI site](https://micro-nova.github.io/AmpliPi).

 <p align="center">
   <img alt="REST API overview"